MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/backup-local.md

 To enable automated backups in Azure portal:

 1. Disable any existing backup routines.
-1. Browse to the Arc-enabled [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] for which you want to enable automated backups.
+1. Browse to the Azure Arc-enabled [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] for which you want to enable automated backups.
 1. Select **Backups**.
 1. Select **Configure policies**.
 1. From the configure policies options: